 As excited as you are about seeing your baby for the first time, you may not be enthusiastic about what precedes it.
 It is normal to worry about labor and delivery when you are pregnant.
 However, this is not going to help you in any way.

-Instead, focus your energy on preparing yourself for this phase with these tips, and it will be more manageable.
+Instead, focus your energy on preparing yourself for this phase with these 5 tips to help you prepare for labor and birth, so it will be more manageable.

 Learn About the Process